-The route I have created (currently totalling 1,354 miles) starts at Lands End (no surprise there) and follows the SouthWest coast path until Padstow then heads inland on the Camel Trail and the Two Castles Trail to Oakhampton where I take the Tarka Trail north to Barnstaple.
+The northbound route (in pink) I have created (currently totalling 1,344 miles with a total ascent of 140,081 feet) starts at Lands End (no surprise there) and follows the SouthWest coast path until Padstow then heads inland on the Camel Trail and the Two Castles Trail to Oakhampton where I take the Tarka Trail north to Barnstaple.

 The Macmillan Way West skirts the bottom of Exmoor to Bridgewater and onto the River Parrett Trail.